Most people think Russian is hard to learn.

 Also, learning a couple new letters is a piece of cake, compared to learning a new alphabet like the Japanese Kanji or Chinese characters.

 The Russian alphabet and our Latin alphabet both come from the Greek alphabet, so they’re more similar than different.
+Keep that in mind when learning Russian.

 8) Pronunciation becomes better with time, even if you don’t focus on it